aemami1/home/content/authors/admin/_index.md

 email: aemami@brocku.ca
 ---

 I'm an Assistant Professor in the Department of Computer Science at Brock University.
 My research focuses on natural language processing and machine learning.
-I'm fascinated by how society shapes AI models and, in turn, how they are beginning to influence us!
+I'm especially interested in the reciprocal influence between AI systems and societal dynamics.

 <!-- My goal is to ensure AI technologies are developed and deployed in ways that are ethical, inclusive, and serve the public good. -->